 People are busy taking care of family, paying bills, shopping for necessities, and time for reading slips away.

-However, if you make time to read at least 20 minutes a day, you’ll increase your brain power exponentially.
-You will keep those neural pathways open and may even create some new ones.
+However, if you read at least 20 minutes a day, you’ll increase your brain power exponentially.
+You will keep those neural pathways open and may even create new ones.

 #3 – Eat Healthy